-Career-related activities encountered in the student's areas of specialization offered through an individualized agreement among the college, employer and student.
+This course focuses on career-related activities encountered in the student's areas of specialization offered through an individualized agreement among the college, employer and student.
 Under the supervision of the college and the employer, the student combines classroom learning with work experience.
 Includes a lecture component.
-Students must contact the department chair well in advance of taking this course, to arrange a co-op (internship) site.
-Students should be aware a co-op (internship) is typically an unpaid experience.
-(1 lecture & 20 lab hours per week Fall & Spring semester; 25 lab hours per week, Summer semester) Prerequisites: LGLA 1301, 1345, 1353, 1355, 2303, 2313, 1380, BCIS 1305 or POFI 1301, TSI R/W Met.
+NOTE: Students must have a Co-op (internship) site arranged before the first day of semester classes.
+Students must contact the department chair well in advance of beginning this course if they need assistance finding a Co-op site.
+Students should be aware a Co-op (internship) is typically an unpaid experience.
+(1 lecture & 20 co-op hours per week) Prerequisites: LGLA 1301, 1345, 1353, 1355, 2303, 2313, 1380, BCIS 1305 or POFI 1301, TSI R/W Met.
 [CIP 22.0302]